Torque Slip Characteristics

 - Breaking mode (High slip region)

-In this mode, the motor runs in speed above the synchronous speed and it’s driven by a prime mover.
+In this mode, the motor runs at speed above the synchronous speed, and a prime mover drives it.

 We supply the stator with a three-phase supply that supplies electrical energy.